Self-employed people who own a limited company might choose to pay themselves in dividends. Here’s what you need to know about the dividend tax rate.

-The tax you pay on dividend income depends on the income tax band you fall into.
+Paying tax on dividends depends on the income tax band you fall into.

-If you’re self-employed and own your limited company, you can take money out as a dividend.
+If you’re self-employed and own your limited company, you can take money out as a dividend, or you may receive a dividend payment if you own company shares.

 You can only do this if your company has made a profit, and the dividends your company pays out can’t be more than its available profits for current and previous financial years.

-So if your company doesn’t make a profit but you still need to pay yourself, you’ll need to do this via salary instead.
+So if your company doesn’t make a profit but you still need to pay yourself, you’ll need to do this through a salary instead.

 Keep in mind that dividends don’t count as a business cost when you’re working out your Corporation Tax.